Updated: Oct 15

 “Transgenderism” is a eugenics project driven by Big Pharma, the state, and billionaires in order to engineer human sexual evolution.
 The lion’s share of reproduction will be given over to the techno-medical complex in the future and our sex will become obsolete.

-Arcus Foundation (AF), the largest LGBTQ+ non-governmental organization in the world, was established by trained architect Jon Stryker, founding board member of Greenleaf Trust (a wealth management firm) and heir to the Stryker Medical fortune.
-Jon Stryker has built—with money from his medical riches—an interlocking web of support for engineering human sexual evolution, which drives the ideologies of “gender identity” and “transgenderism” around the world.
+Arcus Foundation (AF), the most prominent LGBTQ+ non-governmental organization in the world, was established by Jon Stryker in 2000, founding board member of Greenleaf Trust (a wealth management firm) and heir to the Stryker Medical fortune.
+Jon Stryker has built—with money from his medical riches—an interlocking web of support for engineering human sexual evolution, which drives the ideologies of “gender identity” and “transgenderism” worldwide.
 These ideologies promote the normalization of body dissociation in the real world.
 They dissociate humans from their sexed reality and present it as another way to be human.

-In 2001, with the help of AF funding (pdf) the APA established INET (International Psychology Network for LGBTIQ, later called IPsyNet).
-Prior to its addition of “gender identity,” the APA INET focused on LGB issues (pdf).
+In 2001, shortly after AF was founded, AF funding (pdf) assisted the APA in establishing INET (International Psychology Network for LGBTIQ, later called IPsyNet).
+Before it added “gender identity,” the APA INET focused on LGB issues (pdf).
 In 2005, the APA created the Task Force on Gender Identity and Gender Variance.
 In its 2009 report, the APA acknowledged the reasons and broad cultural contexts for the creation of this task force, highlighting three aspects (p.
 9):

 · Increased public awareness of “transgender” issues